Student Teaching Preperation

 Approval to Student Teach is a multiple-step process, including earning "Departmental Approval to Student Teach."
-The Office of the Dean of the College of Education and Professional Studies will send the applying student's name to the major department for Department Approval to Student Teach.
+The College of Education and Professional Studies will send the applying student's name to the major department for Department Approval to Student Teach.
 Students must complete courses in the major with a minimum of a 2.65 GPA and a 2.65 cumulative GPA.
 In addition, students must document passage of Illinois Certification content-area test in their discipline(s) no later than the end of the semester prior to student teaching.

 Every student planning to student teach must complete an electronic application.
 Failure to complete the application materials by the deadline may result in a one-year delay in student teaching.